naoshibaikyu/superbuddn/epilogues/incorrect6.md

 %

+Tikiman: What language do they speak at the center of the earth?

+Tikiman: Core-ean

+Eris Annoyed: The center of the earth is arond 5430 degrees Celsius!
+Nobody is going to live there so they don’t need a language!

+Gambi: Core-ean.

+%

 Kranion Angry: (very grumpy, gets into his Skull Mobile vehicle, starts the engine and flies off)

 Kranion Angry: HEY!
 WHERE DID THAT MOUNTAIN COME FR-(crashes into the mountain instantly exploding)